CuriousOne23/WhenMathPrays/docs/interactive_editor_user_guide.md

 3. **Use primitive gauge** to document exact values for reproducibility
 4. **Use gamma_self gauge** to record critical trajectory waypoints
 5. **Save frequently** - Each save creates `_modified` version, preserving original
-6. **Commit incrementally** - Press 'C' after each major change rather than editing many events at once
+6. **Save incrementally** - Save after each major change rather than editing many events at once
 7. **Export PNG** with Shift+Click to capture trajectory visualizations for reports

 ---